 We ordained my husband’s best friend on the internet through the Universal Life Church.
 I’d always heard this was a thing, but I had no idea how easy it was.
 He didn’t even need to be present; we just filled out the form online and entered his address.
 A few days later, he got a letter saying he was an official minister.

-If you want a friend to marry you, definitely go this route — though check the rules in your state first.
-The State of California allows people to get “deputized for a day,” but charges $120.
+If you want a friend to officiate, definitely go this route — but check the rules in your state first.
+The state of California allows people to get “deputized for a day,” but charges $120.
 Getting ordained online costs less than $20 and they can perform more ceremonies down the line should they choose.

 National average for an officiant: $266

 Money saved: $248

 What to Expect From a Tech-Powered Wedding on a Budget

 If you go this route, you need to give up a certain idea of how your day will go.
 We played host instead of being fully pampered, but that type of wedding never appealed to either of us anyway.